William de Longchamp: Disputes with John

 Longchamp's relations with the English people were made more difficult because he was a native of Normandy, and often insensitive to English customs.
 The medieval writer William of Newburgh claimed that Longchamp was "an obscure foreigner of unproven ability and loyalty".
 For example, it appears likely that Longchamp did not speak English, making his relations with his flock more difficult.
-The leading nobles complained that Longchamp marginalised the other officials Richard had appointed to serve with him, and that he brought in foreigners to fill offices.
+The leading nobles complained that Longchamp marginalised the other officials Richard had appointed to serve with him and that he brought in foreigners to fill offices.
 Although the first charge is mostly untrue, the second appears to have been valid, as Longchamp did install non-natives in judicial offices and as sheriffs.
-He also attempted to seize control of a number of English castles by granting their custody to relatives and dependents.
+He also attempted to seize control of several English castles by granting their custody to relatives and dependents.

 Throughout 1190, Longchamp's relations with Richard's younger brother John were difficult.
 This led to Longchamp besieging Lincoln Castle because the castellan would not surrender the castle and allow himself to be replaced by Longchamp's nominee.
 The castellan, Gerard de Camville, had sworn allegiance to John and stated he would no longer recognise the chancellor's authority.
 In response, John took the two castles of Tickhill and Northampton.
 News of the dispute reached Richard, who sent Walter de Coutances, the Archbishop of Rouen, to England in late spring 1191, with orders to negotiate a peace between John and Longchamp.
 Eventually, Walter brokered a compromise between the two as a result of which Gerard was confirmed as castellan and John relinquished the castles.
 Longchamp also agreed to work to ensure John's succession to the throne in the event of Richard's death.